 I am a linguist specializing in language revitalization, language teaching, and second/later language acquisition.
 I work closely with Indigenous language educators and activists in the U.S. and Mexico to teach, write, document, and describe languages and to create language resources for learners and communities.
 I aim for my scholarly work to directly support the language revitalization goals of the community members I work with.

-I am currently a postdoctoral fellow at Bryn Mawr College.
+I am currently a Visiting Assistant Professor at Haverford College.
 I’ve previously held positions at the Smithsonian Institution and the Center for Applied Linguistics.
 I received my doctorate in Linguistics from Georgetown University in 2017.

 - Teaching methods for language revitalization, especially the benefits and drawbacks of task-based approaches